 Illinois Birth Records Search

-First, Illinois keeps all birth records confidential so only the following people can obtain a copy of yours: you, if you are 18 years or older, your parents or your legal guardian or legal representative.
+First, Illinois keeps all IL birth records confidential so only the following people can obtain a copy of yours: you, if you are 18 years or older, your parents or your legal guardian or legal representative.

 Table of Contents

 You must also verify your identity with one of the following: driver’s license, passport, state-issued photo ID or a military ID.

 Social security cards may not be used to verify your identity.

 Illinois birth records search can be performed a variety of ways to obtain a copy of your birth record: by mail, fax, online or in person.